 This report contains information as of 02 January 2004.
-This document, published under the auspices of the Department of Defense Intelligence Production Program (DoDIPP), reflects the Defense Intelligence Production Community position.
-The Defense Intelligence Agency's Armed Forces Medical Intelligence Center produced it as the designated DoDIPP producer for this subject.

-This publication supersedes Infection ous Disease Risk Assessment: Iraq, (b)(2) (b)(2) • L

-This product responds to JS/J-4 (Joint Staff Surgeon) production requirement (b)(2)
+This document, published under the a Department of Defense Intelligence Production Program (DoDIPP), reflects the Defense Intelligence Agency's Armed Forces Medical In Center produced it as the designated DoDIPP producer for this subject. elligence This publication supersedes Infectious Disease Risk Assessment: Iraq, (b)(2) This product responds to JS/J-4 (Joint Staff Surgeon) production requirement (b)(2)